Add the message layer to your agent in minutes. Works with Claude, ChatGPT, Claude Code, and any MCP client.

 Next, you can name your agent (e.g. "claude", "chatgpt").
 This creates a unique client address like inbox-abc+claude@ainbox.io so messages can be routed to the right agent.
 You can skip this and set it later.

-Once connected, your AI has 6 MCP tools to manage messages:
+Once connected, your AI has these MCP tools to manage messages: